HereLiesHugo/KeySocket-v2/README.md

 # KeySocket — Web SSH gateway (xterm.js)

+I really just think there aren't enough good, free, web-based ssh clients out there, so thats why this project exists.

 This repository contains a minimal production-ready web SSH gateway using xterm.js for the browser and `ssh2` + `ws` on the server.
 It is prepared for deployment at the domain `keysocket.eu`.

 https://keysocket.eu/